6min read

 Talk to your children

-Talk with your children and with your ex about the importance of family tradition and how this makes us feel secure.
-When they understand why changes to family traditions upset them, you may be able to agree a new formula that combines the best of both old and new.
+Talk with your children and with your ex partner about the importance of family tradition and how this makes us feel secure.
+When they understand why changes to family traditions or routines upset them, you may be able to agree a new formula that combines the best of both old and new.
 This way, you can help to manage their expectations about what their routines will be from now on.

 The issue of presents is a common one for causing bad feeling after a separation.
 Some parents may use presents to say sorry or to make up for what has happened.
 This is not usually a helpful tactic - children need love, security and attention far more than gifts.
 Since objects never fill the gap, they may get into an impossible spiral of wanting more and more that never actually satisfies.
-Acknowledge your ex-partner's love for them and desire to do what is best, but explain that expensive presents are not what they need.
+Acknowledge your ex-partner's love for them and desire to do what is best but explain that expensive presents are not what they need.
 Time and attention would be far more effective in helping everyone to settle smoothly into the new arrangements.